Focused Ultrasound for Tremors in Parkinson's Disease

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you've changed your Parkinson's medication in the last two weeks or if you are receiving certain treatments like Duodopa or deep brain stimulation.

-Is focused ultrasound safe for treating tremors in humans?
+What prior data suggests that this focused ultrasound technique is safe for treating tremors in Parkinson's disease?

-What data supports the effectiveness of the treatment Low Intensity Focused Ultrasound for tremors in Parkinson's Disease?
+What evidence suggests that Low Intensity Focused Ultrasound is effective for reducing tremors in Parkinson's disease?

 Who Is on the Research Team?